 Customize endpoint isolation alerts (Windows only)

-Administrators can customize the message displayed on endpoints when they are isolated.
+You can customize the message displayed on endpoints when they are isolated.
 This is optional, and is changed at the policy level.

 - Go to Settings > Policies > Select a policy > Windows > Settings > Endpoint Detection & Response (EDR) Settings > ENDPOINT ISOLATION (EDR).